gemfileparser/gemfileparser/README.md

 # gemfileparser
 Parse Ruby Gemfile's using Python.
+Supports Gemfiles and .gemspec files.

 ### Installation
 If using pip, use the command `sudo pip install gemfileparser`